eddycnon/idm-trial-reset/README.md

 # Reset the Trial Version of Internet Download Manager (IDM)

 Use this tool to reset the trial period of Internet Download Manager (IDM).
 It is very simple to use and you will reset the trial version of this software in a few minutes.
 This tool has nice interface and you don't need to be a proffesional in order to run it.
+It is server based tool which will reset and clean your registry from any previous Internet Download Manager installations.